ajusa/VNDS-LOVE/README.md

 ### Building for Switch and 3DS

-Travis is set up to do these builds.
+Github Actions is set up to do these builds.
 If you want to do this locally as well, follow the "Dependencies" instructions on the LovePotion wiki [here](https://turtlep.github.io/LovePotion/wiki/#/building).

 1. Install [lovebrew](https://github.com/TurtleP/lovebrew) and make sure you can run `lovebrew -h`